Morkalork/recast-babel-ts-helper/README.md

 npm publish --access public

 # Tag it
-git push -a vX.XX -m "What have you done!?"
+git tag -a vX.XX -m "What have you done!?"

 # Push it all
 git push origin --tags